-The report by U.N. investigators issued in September detailed violence by Myanmar security forces and called for the prosecution of top military commanders on genocide charges at the International Criminal Court or by another criminal tribunal.
+The report by U.N. investigators issued in late August detailed violence by Myanmar security forces and called for the prosecution of top military commanders on genocide charges at the International Criminal Court or by another criminal tribunal.

 “Our analysis concludes there is compelling evidence that Burmese authorities have intentionally sought to destroy the Rohingya people because of their ethnic and religious identity,” said Naomi Kikoler, deputy director of the museum’s Simon-Skjodt Center for the Prevention of Genocide, in the statement.

 “The Rohingya victims we work with feel abandoned,” she said.
 “The world has turned a blind eye to their persecution — just as it did for victims of the Holocaust.”

 The museum issued a report in March 2015 cautioning about early warning signs of genocide against the Rohingya based on an on-the-ground investigation by staff from the Simon-Skjodt Center.